Ria424/developers-animatesdk-docs/index.md

 #### Description

-SymbolInstance is a subclass of the Instance object and represents a symbol in a frame (see [Instance object](./Instance_object/Instance_summary.md)).
+SymbolInstance is a subclass of the [Instance object](./Instance_object/Instance_summary.md) and represents a symbol in a frame.

 #### Property summary